yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - `n%`: Move the cursor `n%` of the screen height up or down, negative for up, positive for down.
 - `"top"`: Move the cursor to the top (first file).
 - `"bot"`: Move the cursor to the bottom (last file).
 - `"prev"`: Go to the previous file, or the bottom if the cursor is at the top.
-(Nightly only)
 - `"next"`: Go to the next file, or the top if the cursor is at the bottom.
-(Nightly only)

 The `arrow prev`/`arrow next` commands are similar to `arrow -1`/`arrow 1`, except that the former supports wraparound scrolling.